Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### 6-Player Games

 * Hanabi is supposed to be played with 2-5 players.
 But nobody can tell me what to do.
+* In 6-player games, only three cards are dealt to each player at the beginning of the game.

 <br />